-- Hand picking (or vacuuming) is an option if your populations are low.
-They reside in the upper surface of the soil by day but on damp evenings and cloudy days the come to the surface to feed on the leaf blades.
-That is the best time to pick or vac them.
+- Hand picking, raking or vacuuming up the leather jackets is an option if your populations are low.
+They reside in the upper surface of the soil by day but on damp evenings and cloudy days they come to the surface to feed on the leaf blades.
+That is the best time to gather them up.

 Beneficial nematodes (Steinernema feltiae)